awsdocs/iam-user-guide/doc_source/id_roles_providers_enable-console-custom-url.md

 You can write and run code to create a URL that lets users who sign in to your organization's network securely access the AWS Management Console\.
 The URL includes a sign\-in token that you get from AWS and that authenticates the user to AWS\.

 **Note**
-If your organization uses an identity provider \(IdP\) that is compatible with SAML, such as Microsoft's Active Directory Federation Services or open\-source Shibboleth, you can set up access to the AWS Management Console without writing code\.
+If your organization uses an identity provider \(IdP\) that is compatible with SAML, you can set up access to the console without writing code\.
+This works with providers like Microsoft's Active Directory Federation Services or open\-source Shibboleth\.
 For details, see [Enabling SAML 2\.0 Federated Users to Access the AWS Management Console](id_roles_providers_enable-console-saml.md)\.

 To enable your organization's users to access the AWS Management Console, you can create a custom "identity broker" that performs the following steps:

 1. Verify that the user is authenticated by your local identity system\.

-1. Call the AWS Security Token Service \(AWS STS\) [AssumeRole](http://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) \(recommended\) or [GetFederationToken](http://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html) APIs to obtain temporary security credentials for the user\.
+1. Call the AWS Security Token Service \(AWS STS\) [AssumeRole](http://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) \(recommended\) or [GetFederationToken](http://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html) API operations to obtain temporary security credentials for the user\.
 The credentials are associated with a role with permissions that control what the user can do\.
 These credentials have a maximum duration as specified in the `DurationSeconds` parameter of the `AssumeRole` or `GetFederationToken` API call used to generate them\.
 **Important**
 If you use the `AssumeRole` API, you must call it as an IAM user with long\-term credentials\.
 The call to the federation endpoint in step 3 works only if the temporary credentials are requested by an IAM user with long\-term credentials\.
 If the temporary credentials are requested by an IAM assumed\-role user with a different set of temporary credentials, then the call to the federation endpoint fails\.

 1. Call the AWS federation endpoint and supply the temporary security credentials to request a sign\-in token\.

-   +  If you used one of the `AssumeRole*` APIs to get the temporary security credentials, then this request to the AWS federation endpoint can include the HTTP parameter `SessionDuration` to specify how long the federated consoled session is valid, up to a maximum of 12 hours\.
+   + If you used one of the `AssumeRole*` API operations to get the temporary security credentials, then this request can include the `SessionDuration` parameter\.
+This parameter specifies how long the federated consoled session is valid, up to a maximum of 12 hours\.

-   + If you instead used the `GetFederationToken` API to get the credentials, then you don't need the `SessionDuration` HTTP parameter because the temporary credentials are already valid for up to 36 hours and specify the maximum length of the federated console session\.
+   + If you instead used the `GetFederationToken` API to get the credentials, then you don't need the `SessionDuration` parameter\.
+The temporary credentials are already valid for up to 36 hours and specify the maximum length of the federated console session\.

 1. Construct a URL for the console that includes the token\.